 Transfer Students.
 Students who intend to transfer as majors from a community college or university should carefully plan the program of course work they take before transferring.
 Students who transfer after one year of college should have completed a year of general chemistry with laboratories and a year of college-level mathematics.
 Satisfactory completion of a yearlong biology major’s introductory sequence that includes laboratories and features strong components of genetics, evolution, and physiology allows transfer students to complete the 200-level general biology sequence requirement by taking General Biology IV: Mechanisms (BI 214).
 In addition to these biology courses, transfer students can complete major requirements by taking a year of general chemistry with laboratories, two terms of organic chemistry, mathematics through two terms of calculus, and a year of general physics for science majors.
 Students who plan on applying to graduate programs in medicine or allied health are encouraged to take a full year of organic chemistry with laboratories and a full year of physics with laboratories to satisfy graduate program admissions requirements.
 Organic chemistry course work completed at a community or junior college may not be used to satisfy upper-division credit requirements at the University of Oregon unless an American Chemical Society exam is passed.

 Lower-Division Biology Sequences.
 The biology department offers two introductory course sequences with associated laboratories.
 Both provide a strong foundation in molecular, cellular, organismal, evolutionary, and ecological biology.
 Either sequence is appropriate for students with interests in any area of biology.
 General Biology (BI 211–214) is the department's standard four-course sequence.
+Honors Biology (BI 281H–283H) is a three-course sequence for students with strong preparation in chemistry and mathematics.

 Students planning to major in biology or a related discipline may take either of the 200-level biology sequences.
 Students should consult the department website or visit the advising center for up-to-date information about the sequences and for advice on which sequence is best for them.